-As a child, Nadia was left her with her grandparents in Egypt, while her mother sought work in the G…Read more
+As a child, Nadia was left with her grandparents in Egypt, while her mother sought work in the Gulf….Read more

 Donia Kamal is an Egyptian novelist and producer.
 She has produced more than fifty documentary films and numerous television shows for various Arab networks.
 Cigarette Number Seven, translated by Nariman Youssef, is her second novel.
 One reader described it as “sad and beautiful.”

 In her Seven Answers, Kamal tells about her writing, her characters, and her favorite anti-heroes.

 Hoopoe: What emotion brings out your best writing?